Warm-blooded vs. Cold-blooded

 Fish

-In order to survive, some species of fish bury themselves in the mud at the bottom of the water source, while others find a cooler area and take shelter there.
-Those species, which are found in higher latitudes, migrate to tropical waters or move deeper in winter.
-Like frogs and spiders, some fish species have cryoprotectants in their body to help them battle freezing winters.
+When temperatures become unbearable, some fish bury themselves in the mud at the bottom of a lake or river, while others find cooler water nearby.
+Fish from higher latitudes migrate to warmer, tropical waters in winter or dive deeper where the water stays warmer.
+Like frogs and spiders, some fish species carry cryoprotectants in their bodies to help them survive frozen winters.